For Danish click here.

 - answer all applicants - regardless of whether you can offer them a volunteer job or not

-Volunteering.dk does automatic follow-up on all applications two weeks after they have been send and we offer applicants to contact organisations for them if they have not received an answer to their application.
+Volunteering.dk automatically follow-up on all applications two weeks after they have been send and we offer applicants to contact organisations for them if they have not received an answer to their application.
+(Please note that our Support only has access to applications sent via Volunteering.dk's own application system - applications sent via direct mail or external application system is out of reach for our support but we are always ready to help establish contact to an organisation.)

 In case we encounter numerous cases of the same organisation not replying to applications, we reserve the right to deactivate the volunteer job listings, where the organisation does not reply to applicants - ultimately we will see no other options than to delete the user profiles behind the listings where applicants or Frivilligjob.dk do not receive response.